SequentMicrosystems/megaioind-rpi/python/README.md

 return - value of the inputs [0..255]

+### getOptoCh(stack, ch)
+Get the state of the opto-coupled input channel

+stack - stack level of the megaIO Industrial card (selectable from address jumpers [0..3])

+ch - selected channel number [1..4]

+return - value of the inputs [0/1]

 ### setOC(stack, pin, val)
 Set the state of the corresponding open-collector output pin